- Last updated:

 Spending time at the beach and taking part in water-based activities is a fun and popular past-time on the Sunshine Coast.
 Everyone should have the chance to enjoy our wonderful lifestyle.

-Council and Royal Life Saving Society Queensland have partnered to bring FREE learn-to-swim and beach safety awareness sessions to migrant residents on the Sunshine Coast with the Migrant Learn to Swim and Beach Safe Program to migrant residents of the Sunshine Coast.
+Council and Royal Life Saving Society Queensland have worked in partnership to deliver the Migrant Learn to Swim and Beach Safe Program to migrant residents of the Sunshine Coast.

-- Pool sessions teach skills such as floating, wearing lifejackets, survival techniques and aquatic fitness.
-They are run by appropriately-qualified Aquatic Centre staff.
+Over seven weeks you will learn floating, basic swimming, wearing lifejackets, survival techniques and aquatic fitness.
+These are run by qualified Aquatic Centre staff.

-- During the beach sessions participants will learn about the ocean, including things such as rips, currents, and safe and unsafe swimming locations.
-These sessions are run by Royal Life Saving Society Queensland lifeguards.
+Learn about the ocean, rips, currents, and safe and unsafe swimming locations.
+These are run by Royal Life Saving Society Queensland lifeguards.